 Project Scope

-The Travel Advisor System is a web based application for managing Tourism that helps the customers to view various places along with the different packages available with the reservations.
+The Travel Advisor System is a web-based application for managing Tourism that helps the customers to view various places along with the different packages available with the reservations.

 This project also covers various features like online signup of the users, adding details of the tours, and their package information by the administrator of the website.